jaishanburton/Blog-Fairness-in-SIM-via-OT/blog.md

 <p align="center">
   <img src="/images/figure9.png" alt="figure9">
   <br>
-  <i>Impact of β on Outreach Probability Distributions: Balancing Fairness and Efficiency</i>
+  <i>Figure 9 : Impact of β on Outreach Probability Distributions: Balancing Fairness and Efficiency</i>
 </p>

 Now that we have our metric to determine if a distribution is fair and efficient, we want to focus on an algorithm to select the right seeds.